Dexamethasone vs Ondansetron After Cesarean Delivery

 Dexamethasone is intriguing as a first-line agent for cesarean delivery since it may have the added benefit of improved pain control and/or decreased postoperative opioid requirement.
 Several studies have addressed the role of dexamethasone in pain management.
 A 2008 study by Jaafarpour et al.(8) found a decrease in composite rates of nausea and vomiting, as well reduction of ~1 point on the VAS pain scale for 24 hours following surgery.
 Data from other studies have been mixed (9, 10, 11).

 In conclusion, there is a gap in knowledge in defining the optimal first-line antiemetic for prophylaxis of PONV in patients undergoing cesarean delivery.
-Our goal is to evaluate the effectiveness of ondansetron vs. dexamethasone on PONV rates and postoperative pain control.
+The goal of this study is to evaluate the effectiveness of ondansetron vs. dexamethasone on PONV rates and postoperative pain control.